Christian2147/Laser-Fighter/README.md

 Laser Fighter is a 2D shooting game created in Python.
 It currently offers two gameplay modes: Machine Mode and Alien Mode.
 In both modes, you are in space, shooting lasers and defending yourself from monsters.
 To learn more about Laser Fighter's features, check out the [features page](./docs/FEATURES.md).

+## Acknowledgments

+I would like to thank the following contributors:

+- **@yosoyducc**: Contributed to creating the `./source/textures/cleanup.sh` and the `./source/config/bckp.sh` shell scripts for Linux compatibility, which is copyrighted (c) 2024, yosoyducc.

 ## License

 Copyright (c) [2024] [Christian Marinkovich]